Rethinking a Nursery App Experience

 Introducing the Little Loop app

 All the insights gathered from usability testing were applied to refine the first version of the nursery app, ensuring it launched with a strong foundation in usability and parent-friendly design.
-Below is a complete view of the designed screens, along with a feature-by-feature breakdown of the core user flows tailored to everyday parent needs.

 Welcome screen with short pause before animation into the sign in screen.